1Nakuna/1nakuna.github.io/README.md

-# 1nakuna.github.io
-A trading site for mifernian currency
+# Welcome to the official Nakuna website
+Hence the description, this is a trading website for currency.
+### more coming soon